Beyond Exponential Decay: Rethinking Error Accumulation in Large Language Models: Introduction

-Multiple reasoning paths tend to converge on the same underlying answer, effectively mitigating single-path errors.
-Wang et al. \citep{wang2023self} demonstrated that sampling several chains of thought and choosing the most consistent answer dramatically improves performance on reasoning benchmarks (+17.9 percentage points on GSM8K math problems), without any additional training.
-This suggests that correct answers function as attractors in the model's solution space—different paths may take different routes, but they tend to converge on the same conclusion.
-Errors, by contrast, appear more random and diverse, making them easy to identify and filter through ensemble methods.

-Based on these insights, we propose an improved error model that refines LeCun's $(1-e)^n$ one by:
+Autoregressive language models, the argument goes, are doomed for long outputs.
+If each token has even a $1\%$ error rate then a $100$-token chain is correct only $(0.99)^{100} \approx 37\%$ of the time, and longer chains decay exponentially toward zero \citep{lecun2023why,dziri2023faith}.
+The argument is clean, and it has been used to predict a hard ceiling on what autoregressive systems can do.

+What modern LLMs actually do is harder to square with this picture.
+Multi-page outputs hold together.
+Mid-generation self-correction is routine---later tokens revise earlier interpretations, a behavior \citet{gwern2023inner} called out as incompatible with monotonically increasing error.
+The attention patterns are lopsided: $96\%$ of cumulative attention weight in Llama-3 concentrates on $\sim 1\%$ of the context \citep{liu2024retrieval}, and only about $9\%$ of tokens in natural text show meaningful dependence on distant context \citep{fang2024what}.
+With the right test-time strategy, a $1$B-parameter model can match or beat a $405$B model on specific reasoning tasks \citep{venture2025test}.
+None of this is consistent with uniform per-token error.

+Our reading is that the independent-error model fails because it averages over a heterogeneous population of tokens.
+A small fraction---key tokens---carry the load of long-range dependency and global coherence.
+The rest are constrained by local syntax and the accumulating context, and their error rate goes to zero rather than to a constant.
+Three threads of recent work make this concrete: \citet{fang2024what} on which tokens actually need long context, \citet{li2025unraveling} on the stratified-manifold organization of embeddings, and \citet{wang2023self} on the convergence of correct reasoning paths under sampling.
+Combined, they produce a refined model:

-Where $k$ represents number of key tokens, $e_{\text{key}}$ is their error probability, and $e_{\text{non}}$ is the much lower error rate for non-key tokens—a rate that typically decreases with context length.
-Since $k$ grows sublinearly with $n$ (often logarithmically or as a fractional power)\footnote{We investigate different dependencies, $k(n)$ later in the paper.}, this formula predicts much slower degradation than exponential decay, aligning with observed LLM capabilities.
+where $k$ is the number of key tokens, $e_{\text{key}}$ their error rate, and $e_{\text{non}}$ the much lower error rate for the remaining $n-k$.
+Because $k$ scales sublinearly with $n$---logarithmically, as a fractional power, or saturating at some $k_{\max}$---and because $e_{\text{non}} \to 0$ with context, the predicted decay is far gentler than $(1-e)^n$.

-Our contributions include: \begin{itemize} \item A formal theoretical framework distinguishing between key and non-key tokens in error analysis \item Synthesis of recent research on attention patterns, embedding geometry, and multi-path reasoning supporting this framework \item Analysis of how LLM errors cluster and correlate rather than appearing as independent events \item Practical implications for prompt engineering, model architecture, and reliability evaluation \end{itemize}

-The remainder of this paper is structured as follows: Section 2 reviews related work on error accumulation, long-context utilization, and representation geometry.
-Section 3 formalizes our theoretical framework.
-Section 4 presents empirical evidence supporting each aspect of our framework.
-Section 5 discusses practical implications, and Section 6 concludes with limitations and future directions.